From Paul Geithner's Triumph Spitfire

 Upgrading Triumph Spitfire Wheel Studs

 Something to seriously consider, especially when using alloy rims, is to upgrade from the stock 3/8 inch, 24 threads per inch wheel studs to ones that are thicker and longer.
 Being as thin as the stock studs are, they are susceptible to over-torquing, and being as old as many are, they likely have been overtorqued by someone in the past.
 Fitting wider wheels with wider, stickier tires and making other suspension improvements allows the car to generate more cornering force, which puts more stress on the studs.
-Furthermore, alloy rims have thicker center sections than steel ones, and so the lug nuts may engage fewer threads, making a somewhat marginal situation even more so.
-Upgrading to 7/16 inch or 12mm studs that are longer than the stock Spitfire/GT6 ones is good insurance, and a really good idea if you are considering driving your Spitfire sportingly.
-One very good solution is to upgrade to Land Rover Freelander studs (part number CLP9037L).
-These are 12mm thick, 1.5mm per thread (i.e., M12x1.5) and are 2 inches long, 1 1/4 inches of which is threaded, versus the stock studs that are 1.5 inches long, 3/4 inches of which is threaded.
-The comparison photo below clearly illustrates the dramatic difference.
+Furthermore, alloy rims have thicker center sections than steel ones, and so the lug nuts may engage fewer threads, making a somewhat marginal situation even worse.
+Upgrading to thicker 7/16 inch or 12mm studs that are longer than the stock ones is good insurance.

 wheel_studs.jpg

-Spitfire front hub w/ Land Rover Freelander M12x1.5 studs installed Spitfire rear hub w/ Land Rover Freelander M12x1.5 studs installed
+Spitfire front hub w/ Land Rover Freelander M12x1.5 studs installed

 Paul Geithner